tmtxt/tmtxt.github.com/_posts/2023-09-12-lets-build-product-not-software-part-3.md

 ![delivery-5](/files/2023-08-17-lets-build-product-instead-of-software/delivery-5.png)

 How about taking 1 parcel at a time?
-Begin with the most valuable ones and repeat until you're done?
+Begin with the most valuable one and repeat until you're done?

 Does it feel repetitive?
 Yes, but it's less risky because it's much simpler for you to implement.
-You can ship the values continuously, collecting the feedbacks from your customer.
+You can ship the values continuously, collecting the feedbacks from your customers.
 When there are any problems, you can quickly change the route (the approach).
 Sometimes, you can even throw away the unnecessary features based on the feedbacks.
-By starting with the most valuable ones, you also focus on resolving 80% percent of the problem using 20% of the effort, gain the most revenue for the product.
+By starting with the most valuable ones, you also focus on resolving 80% of the problem using 20% of the effort, gain the most revenue for the company.

 The Agile way                       | The old way
 ------------------------------------|---------------------------------------
-Deliver values continuously         | Wait until the end to see the result Customer in a feedback loop         | Cannot give feedbacks until very late Less multi-tasking                  | Many features at once Less big work, easier to refactor   | Hard to make it smaller Can throw away unnecessary features | Don't know what to throw until the end
+Deliver values continuously         | Wait until the end to see the result Keep Customers in a feedback loop   | Cannot give feedbacks until very late Less multi-tasking                  | Many features at once Less big work, easier to refactor   | Hard to make it smaller Can throw away unnecessary features | Don't know what to throw until the end